GuidoJansen/moox_core/Documentation/ExtMooxBootstrapResponsive/Administration/ForUser/Index.rst

 For User
 ^^^^^^^^

+Select the special "Fluidpages" backend layout in the "Appearance" tab - and make sure you also set it for sub-pages.

 Now select a Page Layout on Root-level and start creating subpages (will automatically appear in your main navigation) and contents.